guilhermeprokisch/Cogitable/README.md

 ## Setup:

  - Create a new repository.
-Exemple: ideas
+Example: Notes
  - Install the Github App [here](https://github.com/apps/cogitable)
- - Give permission for Cogito in your new created repo
+ - Give permission for Cogito in your new created repo.

 ## Features:

 - Introduce  **[[ ]]** "Wikilinks" on the Issues page.
-- Backlinks and automatic issues creations
+- Backlinks.

 ## Roadmap

 - Auto convert issues page in Markdown and commits in the repository
 - Automatic generates a Wiki page
-- Automatic generates a website  based on the repo markdown files

 ## Running a instance locally